Paulkmathew/Paulkmathew/README.md

 - 👋 Hi, I’m @Paulkmathew
 - 👀 I’m interested in coding and computer science
-- 🌱 I’m currently doing btech
+- 🌱 I’m completed my Btech
 - 💞️ I’m looking to collaborate with programers
 - 📫 How to reach me ... no you can't